mauringo/Arduino-Turntable/README.md

 The idea is to use an Arduino UNO to feed an inverter with three phase sPWM signals in order to run a synchronous motor at constant spees.

-The Firmware for the Arduino UNO has been done starting from the Martin Nawrath's DDS
+The Firmware for the Arduino UNO has been developed starting from the Martin Nawrath's DDS
 software:
 http://interface.khm.de/index.php/lab/interfaces-advanced/arduino-dds-sinewave-generator/